< Back to Facilities

 Rifle and Pistol Range Rules

-- Only one rifle at a time may be fired from each bench.
+- One rifle at a time may be fired or placed on bench.

 - Firearms are to remain unloaded until the muzzle is pointed downrange in the ready-to-fire position.
 Muzzleloaders may not be capped until they are pointed downrange.